Scandinavian Gambling Market

 On August 1, 2017, a new money laundering act came into force in Sweden.
 This means that the gambling industry is subject to the actions required by law by operators in order to prevent the business from being used for money laundering and terrorist financing.

-The purpose of the Money Laundering Act can be divided into two parts, to prevent money laundering and to report if any deviation occurs in the business.
+The purpose of the Anti Money Laundering Act can be divided into two parts, to prevent money laundering and to report if any deviation occurs in the business.

 The tools mentioned in the legislation to achieve the purpose of the law are customer knowledge, ongoing monitoring of financial transactions, internal training and requirements for reporting suspicious transactions to Finansinspektionen.